 The other big problem with vsync happens when the framerate drops below the refresh rate.
 If the framerate exceeds the refresh rate, vsync locks it to the refresh rate: 60FPS on a 60Hz display.
 That's fine, but if the framerate drops below the refresh rate, vsync forces it to jump to another synchronized value: 30 FPS, for instance.
 If the framerate fluctuates above and below the refresh rate often, it causes stuttering.
 We'd much rather allow the framerate to sit at 59 than punch it down to 30.

 To solve this, Nvidia's Adaptive Vertical Synchronization disables vsync anytime your framerate dips below the refresh rate.
 It can be enabled in the Nvidia control panel and I recommend it if you're using vsync.

 G-sync and FreeSync

 New technology is starting to solve this big mess.
 The problem all stems from one thing: displays have a fixed refresh rate.
 But if the display's refresh rate could change with the framerate, we could eliminate screen tearing and eliminate the stuttering and input lag problems of vsync at the same time.
-Of course, you need a compatible video card and display for this to work, and there are two technologies that do that: Nvidia has branded their technology G-sync, while AMD's efforts are called Project FreeSync.
+Of course, you need a compatible video card and display for this to work, and there are two technologies that do that: Nvidia has branded its technology G-sync (opens in new tab), while AMD's efforts are called Project FreeSync (opens in new tab).

 Initially, Nvidia cards only supported G-sync monitors, but GeForce cards will now work with some FreeSync monitors.
+However, only Nvidia GPUs can use variable refresh rates on G-Sync displays.
 Check our monitor buying guide for advice.